passchieri/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Spatial binning is implemented in the "Spatial binning" section, while color histogramming is implemented in "Color histogramming".
 I played around with color spaces and looked visually to the differences in the histograms of the features.
-YUV color space gave the most pronounced differences, so that is what I decided to use.
+HSV color space gave the most pronounced differences, so that is what I decided to use.
 Below are the test images for spatial binning and color histogramming, respectively.